MarcoFurlan99/8_clip_correction_and_more/readme.md

 x = torch.cat([x1, x1], dim=1)
 ```

 It's a very simple and unimpactful way to make this change.
-This of course causes some redundancy of information, but I'm convinced it doesn't change anything in the core working of the algorithm (wrt to if I remove the concatenation entirely).
+This of course causes some redundancy of information, but I'm convinced it doesn't change anything in the core working of the algorithm (w.r.t. to if I remove the concatenation entirely).
 If this is not the case or you prefer that I remove the concatenation entirely you can let me know.

 ## Results